igncp/environment/other/setup-checklist.md

 - Try to find the BIOS key by selectively pressing less keys once it works
 - If possible and Linux, setup Live USB with latest version
-- Setup what happens when clicking the switch button or when closing the lid
+- Setup what happens when clicking the power button or when closing the lid
+- If Linux, setup special function keys like increase / decrease brightness
 - Install password manager
 - Synchronize browser
 - Install cloud storage